Svalorzen/AI-Toolbox/README.md

     make

 The static library file will be available directly in the `build` directory.
-In addition, a small program will be outputted in the project's main folder.
-The program's source is in the `test` folder and offers a small example of what the library can do.
+A number of small tests are included which you can find in the `test/` folder.
+You can execute them after building the project using the following command in the build directory:

+    ctest

+The tests also offer a brief introduction for the framework, waiting for a more complete descriptive write-up.

 To compile the library's documentation you need the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) tool.
 To use it it is sufficient to execute the following command from the